Rolling Process: Definition, Working Principle, Application, and Defects

 Alligator Crack

 Alligator cracks occur due to the non-homogeneous flow of material along with the thickness of the sheet.
 Usually, metal sheets are made of different layers of metals.
-During rolling, many layers may detach from the others which resulted in the shape of an alligator mouth.
+During rolling, many layers may detach from the others which results in the shape of an alligator mouth.
 That is why it is called alligator crack.

 Conclusion

-As I said at the very beginning of this article that, the industry is moving towards sheet metal due to reduced cost and design flexibility.
+As I said at the very beginning of this article, the industry is moving towards sheet metal due to reduced cost and design flexibility.
 So a mechanical engineer, it is essential to learn about this basic rolling process so that you can make some wise decisions if you are working in the fabrication industry.

 Frequently Asked Questions ( FAQ)